 Location: 142 Marine Parade.

 Wairoa is the closest town to the wild and remote Lake Waikaremoana in Te Urewera.
 It’s the ultimate wilderness escapes famed for its waterfalls, largest tract of native rainforest in the North Island, and the Lake Waikaremoana Great Walk.
-Check out some of the awesome walks in our 17 Stunning Lake Waikaremoana Walks and more things to do in Te Urewera Guide for Backpackers.
+Check out some of the awesome walks in our 17 Stunning Lake Waikaremoana Walks and more things to do in Te Urewera.

 4. Do the Wairoa Township Riverside Walkway